-Rolfing SI and Research
+Rolfing® SI and Research

 Rolfing Structural Integration has been the subject of research in areas including low-back pain, fibromyalgia and Cerebral Palsy.
 Research projects have been supported by major universities, including Harvard University, the Stanford University School of Medicine, the University of São Paulo, UCLA and the University of Maryland.
-The Rolf Institute is also a sponsor of the Fascia Research Congress.
+The Rolf Institute is also a sponsor of the Fascial Research Congress.
 For more information on research on Rolfing SI, visit www.rolf.org.

-The Rolf Institute® Community Client Clinic
+Dr. Ida Rolf Institute® Community Client Clinic

-Certified Rolfer® training at The Rolf Institute of Structural Integration comes to life in The Rolf Institute of Structural Integration's Community Client Clinic.
+Certified Rolfer training at the Dr. Ida Rolf Institute comes to life in the Dr. Ida Rolf Institute Community Client Clinic.

-Student participation in The Rolf Institute of Structural Integration's Community Client Clinic is an integral part of Rolfing training.
+Student participation in the Dr. Ida Rolf Institute Community Client Clinic is an integral part of Rolfing training.
 Every student, under instructor supervision, has real-world hands-on experience working on and with clients from different walks of life.
 These clients come to the Clinic with diverse needs and expectations.
 Some have received Rolfing SI before, while for others Rolfing SI is a completely new experience.

 Students develop professional skills in supervised clinical practice sessions during the certification process.
-Entry-level students begin by learning and practicing Skillful Touch, the Rolf Instructe's own form of clinical practice bodywork during Foundations of Rolfing Structural Integration.
+Entry-level students begin by learning and practicing Skillful Touch, the Rolf Institute's own form of clinical practice bodywork, during Foundations of Rolfing Structural Integration.
 Students give sessions to two clients under the supervision of an instructor.

-Students in Embodiment of Rolfing SI and Rolf Movement Integration learn to give and receive the Ten-Series with a student partner, and observe faculty demonstrations with a Clinic client model.
+Students in Embodiment of Rolfing SI & Rolf Movement Integration learn to give and receive the Ten-Series with a student partner, and observe faculty demonstrations with a Clinic client model.

 Clinical Application of Rolfing Theory is dedicated to clinical practice and review.
 Students focus on the refinement of professional skills acquired in prior phases by giving the Ten-Series and three Rolf Movement Integration sessions to two clients under faculty supervision.

-In addition to the teaching and learning benefits for students and faculty, The Rolf Institute of Structural Integration's Community Client Clinic is a service to local-area residents and an integral part of The Rolf Institute of Structural Integration's underlying mission to bring the benefits of Rolfing Structural Integration to the world.
+In addition to the teaching and learning benefits for students and faculty, the Dr. Ida Rolf Institute Community Client Clinic is a service to local-area residents and an integral part of the underlying mission of the Dr. Ida Rolf Institute to bring the benefits of Rolfing Structural Integration to the world.

-For more information, and/or to sign up as a clinic client on the Atlanta campus, contact Libby Eason at 404-315-0099.
+For more information and/or to sign up as a clinic client, contact the Dr. Ida Rolf Institute Clinic Coordinator at 303-449-5903 or clinic@rolf.org.